 B. Thom Stevenson lives and works in Worcester, MA.
-Stevenson’s a multifaceted artist who explores the intersections between subcultures by boiling down their artifacts in order to juxtapose them in visually impactful dialogues, pairing both original and sourced materials to form a unique vocabulary.
+Stevenson’s a multifaceted artist who explores the intersections between subcultures by boiling down their artefacts in order to juxtapose them in visually impactful dialogues, pairing both original and sourced materials to form a unique vocabulary.
 His practice explores the use of language as imagery and pictures as tools of ambiguous stimuli for the viewer.
 In 2021, B. Thom Stevenson founded Paradise Gallery in his hometown of Sutton, MA.

-Please explain your thoughts and creative process behind the designs submitted
+Please explain your thoughts and creative process behind the designs submitted.

 I made three drawings for the sea shepherds all with a general vibe of poster communication and immediacy but each with a different narrative.
 These “Poster Drawings” are meant to function as visual poetry with meaning hidden under a few layers of abstraction.
 The physical process is pencil sketches to acrylic enamel on a fluorescent poster board.